aspose-words/Aspose.Words-Documentation/net/developer-guide/printing-a-document-programmatically-or-using-dialogs/_index.md

 url: /net/print-a-document-programmatically-or-using-dialogs/
 ---

 This article describes how to print a word processing document from an ASP.NET or Windows Service application using Aspose.Words and the XpsPrint API.
-It also demonstrates the methods of printing a document with Settings, Print preview, and Print progress dialogs, and explains how to reduce the time of the first call to print a document.
+It also shows the methods of printing a document with Settings, Print preview, and Print progress dialogs, and explains how to reduce the time of the first call to print a document.

 ## Printing a Document on a Server via the XpsPrint API